wiseman-timelord/Chat-VulkanLlama/README.md

 # Llama2Robot-GGML
 Status: Beta.
 * There are a few tasks left, these are...
+1) ensure Dialogue Display is detecting updates to "./data/config.yaml".
-1) fix prompts & output parsing.
+2) fix prompts & output parsing.
-2) new screen for interactions with models.
 3) text to speech for model_response only (with switch --speech).
 4) sounds for major events (with switch --sounds).
-* Features done for next update...
-1) Fixed context detection to include 4-200k, as before it was only detecting 4-200K, with the capitol letter (in the filename of the model).

 ### DESCRIPTION: